dda-core-team/diconiumneil.github.io/advanced/advanced44.md

 ## The Researcher: Bringing it all together

-*Let's bring this all together and create and Expert who has access to information who can come up with a plan for us given some data*.
+*Let's bring this all together and create an Expert who has access to company-specific information in a document and who can come up with a plan for us given this data.*

 - Define our expert